temoncher/eslint-config-temoncher/README.md

 # eslint-config-temoncher

-Personal set of super-strict eslint rules for various environments
+Personal set of super-strict eslint rules for various environments.
+The package is made so strict on purpose, to allow excluding unnecessary rules rather than adding new ones intentionally.

 ## Install config and core peer dependencies
 Via npm: